Understanding How University Guidelines Address Privacy and Security Issues of Generative AI in Academic Settings: Study Limitations

 \section{Study Limitations}

 We recognize several limitations in our study.
-Our sampling is that though the {QS World University Rankings} as used by prior research~\cite{Jin_Yan_Echeverria_Gašević_Martinez-Maldonado_2025}.
+Our sampling uses the QS World University Rankings, following prior research~\cite{Jin_Yan2025}.
 However, we acknowledge that the distribution of institutions across the world is skewed due to regional disparities in educational development and internationalization.
 The top-ranked universities happen to be concentrated in {North America, Europe, East Asia, and Australia}.
 Despite having considered regional diversity in sampling and actively looked for available content in underrepresented regions including Africa and the Middle East, we ended up including more universities where English is a major working language.
-This is also because we focus on and searched for GenAI guidelines written in English.
+This is also because we focused on and searched for GenAI guidelines written in English.
 This also ultimately resulted in exclusion of universities from South America.
-We acknowledge that the GenAI guidelines we study present the public, overarching position of a university, and the actual implementation may differ.
-Recognizing the fast-evolving landscape of GenAI development and integration, we aim to provide in-depth qualitative results, rather quantitative and statistical results to identify challenges faced by the universities in safeguarding GenAI usage.
+Furthermore, our sample presents perspectives of globally ranked and research-intensive universities, also early GenAI adopters, rather than the whole sector of higher education, which therefore may not be representative for less-resourced institutions.
+We also acknowledge that the GenAI guidelines we study present the public, overarching position of a university; the actual implementation may differ, and the policies are subject to evolve.
+Recognizing the fast-evolving landscape of GenAI development and integration, we aim to provide in-depth qualitative results, rather than quantitative and statistical results to identify challenges faced by the universities in safeguarding GenAI usage.
+Consistent with prior publications~\cite{Jin_Yan2025, McDonald_Johri_Ali_Collier_2025, Wang_Dang_Wu_Mac_2024}, we opt to conduct an in-depth qualitative analysis of university-level guidelines, as it provides an authentic view of the AI governance landscape that reflects links to state-level and national frameworks, which are limited in course/department-level rules.
+Nevertheless, this approach is limited in uncovering specific privacy and security challenges in curriculum design when adopting GenAI.